stefanm91/annotation_tool/README.md

 7. Repeat steps 1-6 for all the training/testing videos.

 # HowTo extract patches
+To start the annotation tool, run main_training.py by opening Terminal, navigating to <DIR>/annotation_tool and writing the command python main_training.py.
+Annotate the data and press on the button Save Annotations.

 # HowTo generate image masks
 1. First annotation of the previously extracted training frames will be done.